1dv032/syllabus/examination/part_2/examination.md

 1. **Docker Development version** -
   In this step you should dockerize the RedMine application.
 The setup should fit the developers in the team so don't focus on production yet even if we want the two setups look the same in the end.
   You should analyze the application and see what part will go into the different containers.
-The solution should be a couple of containers defined in dockerfiles and put together in a docker-compose-file.
-This version should be used to continue development of Redmine for Sirius Cybernetics needs so you can't use the official Redmine repos for the source code.
+The solution should be a couple of containers defined in docker files and put together in a docker-compose-file.
+This version should be used to continue development of Redmine source-code for Sirius Cybernetics needs so you can't use the official Redmine repos for the source code.
 Instead you should clone or fork the official Redmine into your own repository and use that one when you build the application container.

   The following requirements is wanted:
-    * The application should run on the latest supported version of [Ruby](https://hub.docker.com/_/ruby/)
+    * The application should use an Rube-alpine base image suitable for the Redmine application
-    * The latest stable version of RedMine should be used but from a clone/fored version
+    * The latest stable version of RedMine should be used but from a clone/forked version
     * The application should use the latest available (that RedMine support) versions of Ruby and Rails
     * The application should use a dedicated database server.
 MySQL or Postgree DB.
     * The application should be able to connect to through http://localhost:8080 on the host system
     * The Dockerfile and docker-compose file should have comments to describe how it works
     * You should provide documentation for the user of your docker solution.
 Which commandos to use and so on...
     * After you run `docker-compose up` you should be able to continue development of the Redmine application and see changes without restarting the containers
+    * more to come...
 3. **Production version** -
   In this last step you should try to take the dockerized RedMine Application to production.
 The application should have the same requirements as the Development version but should also include the following requirements:
     * The production infrastructure are utilizing an Kubernetes environment (will be provided for you)
-    * An container registry should store all docker images/versions, the registry will ve provided for you
+    * An container registry should store all docker images/versions, the registry will be provided for you
     * All container images should be pre built for the specific version and pushed to the container registry
     * The whole application should have a Nginx reversed proxy in-front that forces the users to run through HTTPS.
 If the user visits the site through **port 80** a redirect to port 443 should be done.
-For now the solution could work with self-signed certificates
     * The application should run in production mode meaning that the rails environment should be production, including setting the required for running a rails application in production.
 For more information about this you can red this resource [Rails in production](https://github.com/1dv032/syllabus/blob/master/resources/part_2/rubyonrails_production.md)
     * You should create all the necessary Kubernetes configurations files needed to deploy the application to production
+    * Documentation as step 1 above

-  Following point is not mandatory but *could* affect the grades on this examination:
+  Following point is not mandatory but *could* affect the grades on this examination if implemented (some or all):
     * Don´t use the rails frameworks built in web server - Use a app server like passenger, unicorn, puma…
     * Implement a system for handling log volumes through docker.
     * Configure support for Redis which should be used for caching.
     * Let your reverse proxy handle all the static resources so that request to these don´t goes through the rails framework.
+    * Monitoring
+    * Load balancing

 ## Must read
 http://www.redmine.org/projects/redmine/wiki/RedmineInstall#Installation-procedure